Academic Advisor training and resources

 Academic Advisor training course

 All academics undertaking an Academic Advising role are expected to complete the university’s short, online training module, run collaboratively between ITL and L&OD: TACC140 Academic Advising: eLearning.
-This is designed to be a practical and engaging tour of the key elements of advising - scope, roles and responsibilities, and key sources of information for signposting to your students.
+This is designed to be a practical and engaging tour of the key elements of advising - scope, roles and responsibilities - along with key sources of information for signposting to your students.
 The course is refreshed every 3 years or so, and you can sign up and complete it in your own time at any point.

 Academic Advising Toolkit